Melon and Prosciutto Skewers

 The classic Italian pairing of Prosciutto e Melone is easily made into finger food by using picks and threading on bite-sized melon pieces, mozzarella, grape tomatoes, and prosciutto.

 When I was in my 20’s, my parents spent a couple of summers in Cortona, Italy, in the hills of Tuscany.
-My mom was teaching a studies abroad course and I took my first trip across the Atlantic.
+My mom was teaching a study abroad course and I took my first trip across the Atlantic.

 I saw the sites of Rome, Florence, Venice, and Spoleto, but most vivid were the memories of incredible dishes prepared for the faculty in that quaint walled town.
-Grilled trout, stuffed zucchini blossoms and my first taste of succulent Italian melon wrapped in paper-thin and salty Prosciutto de Parma.
+Grilled trout, stuffed zucchini blossoms, and my first taste of succulent Italian melon wrapped in paper-thin and salty Prosciutto de Parma.

 - No-Bake Nutella Cheesecake Shooters by Cupcakes & Kale Chips